waiting-for-dev/devise-jwt/README.md

 include Devise::JWT::RevocationStrategies::Allowlist
 ```

-You also have to rename your `WhitelistedJwt` model to `AllowlistedJwt` and change the underlying database table to `allowlisted_jwts` (or configure the model to keep using the old name).
+You also have to rename your `WhitelistedJwt` model to `AllowlistedJwt`, rename `model/whitelisted_jwt.rb` to `model/whitelisted_jwt.rb` and change the underlying database table to `allowlisted_jwts` (or configure the model to keep using the old name).

 ## Installation